 Keywords : Gordon Roberts Lebanon OH GI Bill 101st Airborne Vietnam Fort Benning jump school Russian Czechoslovakia replacement Cam Ranh Bay Camp Evans A Shau Valley Hamburger Hill

-Two days after Gordon Roberts was assigned to the 101st Airborne in the A Shau Valley, contact was made with the enemy at a site known as Hamburger Hill.
-The battle grew and lasted ten days as a vast bunker complex was discovered and taken.
+Initial contact had been made with the enemy at a site known as Hamburger Hill.
+Two days after Gordon Roberts arrived in the A Shau Valley, the battle began to grow, and lasted ten days as a vast bunker complex was discovered and taken.
 The main lesson he took from this fight was to press hard after initial contact so the opposition can't set up and execute their plan.

 After the hard fight at Hamburger Hill, Gordon Roberts moved to an artillery fire base to protect it for a few days, then it was back to search and destroy missions in the A Shau Valley.
 The aim was to interrupt the flow of supplies from North to South.
 He was fortunate in that there were no civilians in the remote area, so he did not have to try and separate friend from foe.